nohearts/nohearts/README.md

-focus        tabletop and boardgaming sphere building     useful tools for my board and tabletop games! playing      a whole lot of Arcs and Riftbound motto        reading the card explains the card - applicable to everything in life
+focus        tabletop and boardgaming sphere building     useful tools for my board and tabletop games! playing      a whole lot of Arcs and Riftbound motto        reading the card explains the card - applicable to everything in life!
 ```

 ## Working With